 A good way to assess where you are right now both physically and mentally is to look at those people who currently inspire you.
 Study them very closely and see how close or far away you are from them physically and mentally but also, look to see if your life could be tweaked to move closer to theirs.
 Doing this will give you a sense of location in relation to where you need to get to.
 It will also help solidify your goal too.

 Let me give you my example.
 My three big inspirations are Rich Roll, Marcus Filly and Ben Greenfield.
 All based in the US, these guys have a blend of fitness levels, mindset and lifestyle in which I wish to attain.
 I don’t follow these guys, I study them.
 I watch/listen to them on average 5 hours a week.
-This is done during my dead time in traffic, long queues, long walks, cooking or generally relaxing.
+This is done during my dead time in traffic, long queues, long walk, cooking or generally relaxing.
 This studying does not impact my life logistically, I always use my dead time to catch up with them.

 It would be cool to stand shoulder to shoulder with these guys but I’m not looking for that.
 Rich Roll inspires me through his mindset exploration on high performance and his physical capability as an Ultra Athlete at the age of 53 at the time of writing this.
 I’m drawn to him as I’m an older athlete (currently 42) recently starting my ultra-marathon journey and I connect well with his philosophies.
-Marcus Filly has an incredible physique (in fact, they all do) but I love how Marcus has managed to maintain his body fat percentage under 8% whilst developing lean mass and producing incredible power to wait ratio, along with this I’m drawn to his passion for metabolic conditioning and lifestyle.
+Marcus Filly has an incredible physique (in fact, they all do) but I love how Marcus has managed to maintain his body fat percentage under 8% whilst developing lean mass and producing incredible power to weight ratio, along with this I’m drawn to his passion for metabolic conditioning and lifestyle.
 I see Ben Greenfield as being somewhere in between these two guys.
 He has a great muscular and lean physique, but he also has great endurance capability.
 His scientific knowledge is incredible, and he goes to extensive lengths to experiment on how to get his body to perform at its best across multiple training modalities.
 If you’re interested in taking a look into their world, here are their podcasts:

 These guys are uniquely different, and I see their key attributes and how they live.
-From this I take all that I wish to be as Lewis Bailey.
+From this, I take all that I wish to be as Lewis Bailey.
 From these guys I can take all that inspires me, who I want to become, the standards I need to meet and the lifestyle I wish to live.
 This is now my true starting point and orientates me in the right direction to which I’m headed.
 From here I can now create a plan to take me along this journey.

 I’m sure you’ve processed by now that goal setting is far more than writing down what you want in 12 months on a piece of paper.
-You have to go deep in order for this to work for you, it’s the clarity of depth which matters more than the details of what to physically do.
-There are millions of different ways of doing things, and in today’s world with all the answer at your fingertips, you can create a detailed strategy without a problem.
+You have to go deep in order for this to work for you, it’s the clarity of depth that matters more than the details of what to physically do.
+There are millions of different ways of doing things, and in today’s world with all the answers at your fingertips, you can create a detailed strategy without a problem.
 The difficulties appear when you have no depth and when a lot of the details start to conflict with the other areas of your life you will struggle, as training and/or life becomes compromised.

 Looking into the depth of how you need to live your life, how much time you’re willing to invest, how you need to be, think and become, are all integral to you achieving your goals and living your best life so, do not skip this step.